 1. Purpose of procedures

-These procedures specify requirements and processes associated with formal reviews of organisational units as required under the Organisational Unit Reviews – Managerial Policy, and should be read in association with that policy.
+These procedures specify requirements and processes associated with external reviews of organisational units as required under the Organisational Unit Reviews – Managerial Policy and should be read in association with that policy.

 Please refer to the University’s Glossary of Terms for policies and procedures.
 Terms and definitions identified below are specific to these procedures and are critical to the effectiveness of it:

 Organisational unit means operational support areas of the University approved by the Vice-Chancellor and President for review.